 Overview

-In 2010, following the Gulf Oil Spill, President Obama selected Michael to head the Interior Department’s offshore drilling regulatory agency, help manage the crisis, reorganize the agency, and implement a new set of rules designed to make offshore drilling and production safer.
+In 2010, following the Gulf Oil Spill, President Obama selected Michael to head the Interior Department’s offshore drilling regulatory agency to help manage the crisis, reorganize the agency, and implement a new set of rules designed to make offshore drilling and production safer.
 President Obama announced Michael’s selection in the first Oval Office address of his presidency (learn more here).

-From 1994-1999, Michael served as the Inspector General (IG) of the Department of Justice (DOJ), nominated by President Clinton and unanimously confirmed by the United States Senate.
-As the IG, Michael was DOJ's principal oversight official responsible for investigating public corruption and systemic issues relating to waste, fraud, and abuse within DOJ and its law enforcement agencies, including the FBI and the Drug Enforcement Administration (DEA).
+From 1994-1999, Michael served as the Inspector General (IG) of the DOJ, nominated by President Clinton and unanimously confirmed by the US Senate.
+As the IG, Michael was the DOJ's principal oversight official responsible for investigating public corruption and systemic issues relating to waste, fraud, and abuse within DOJ and its law enforcement agencies, including the FBI and the Drug Enforcement Administration (DEA).
 His work included investigations of the FBI Laboratory, the FBI's role in the Aldrich Ames affair, the handling of classified information in the 1996 presidential election campaign finance investigation, and the DEA's involvement in the CIA-crack cocaine controversy.

 Michael is a member of the American Law Institute.
 He was honored in 2019 by the Innocence Project for his contribution to its mission over the last three decades.